particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 Also beware of some wall adapters that have a USB-C cable, but do not support USB-C PD.
 Some of these are advertised as Raspberry Pi power adapters, which only support 5V and cannot be used to power the Muon.

+See [Muon USB Power](/troubleshooting/guides/device-troubleshooting/muon-usb-power/) for more information.
+{{!-- END shared-blurb --}}

 #### Expansion and peripheral power